Oral Session Presenter Guidelines

 When the presentation is to be given, the file will be

-loaded on the computer in the oral session room.
+loaded on the computer in the room in which you will be speaking.
 Once the presentation has

 started, the speaker will control the program using a computer mouse.
 At the